Crises come when they're least expected, which is why a crisis communication plan is a necessity for every company.

 Crisis Scenario Examples

-Any number of scenarios could manifest as a business crisis that warrants communication from your organization.
+Just about any scenario could manifest as a business crisis that warrants communication from your organization.
 Some of the most common types of crises include:

-- Financial - Financial loss such as announcing a bankruptcy or store closures.
+- Financial- Financial loss such as announcing a bankruptcy or store closures.

-- Technological - Technological failure that results in outages causing reduced functionality or functionality loss.
+- Technological- Technological failure that results in outages causing reduced functionality or functionality loss.

 In addition, anything else you can think of that could stall or halt business continuity is a good example of a crisis that warrants communication with customers and/or the public.